Wide Reads

 In Today's Words:

-"He who would not languish amongst men, must learn to drink out of all glasses."
+"And he who would not languish amongst men, must learn to drink out of all glasses; and he who would keep clean amongst men, must know how to wash himself even with dirty water."

 — Zarathustra